ASGRC 522 Financial Code

 Section 1 – General

-1. Purchase requests: All requests for purchase to be made from accounts in the 522 Budget shall be initiated by the person(s) having account responsibility and processed through the Campus Life Office.
+1. Purchase requests: All requests for purchases to be made from accounts in the 522 Budget shall be initiated by the person(s) having account responsibility and processed through the Campus Life Office.

-1. Request for purchase shall be made through an email from the person(s) having account authority to the Program Specialist in Campus Life.
-The email should include any/all contracts, quotes, w-9's, riders and all other pertinent information/documents.
-Please indicate whether this will be a hand carry check or a PO, payable on receipt.
-The Program Specialist will create a requisition in ctcLink which will generate an approval request for the signature authority.
+a.
+Request for purchase shall be made through an email from the person(s) having account authority to the Program Specialist II in Campus Life.
+The email should include any/all contracts, quotes, w-9’s, riders and all other pertinent information/documents.
+Please indicate whether this will be a hand carry check or a requisition, payable on receipt.
+The Program Specialist II will create a requisition in ctcLink which will generate an approval request for the signature authority.

-2. Reimbursement: Since no expenditures can be made without approval prior to purchase, reimbursement for personal funds expended should not be expected.
+2. Reimbursements: Since no expenditures can be made without approval prior to purchase, reimbursement for personal funds expended should not be expected.
 Proper planning will make it unnecessary to use personal funds for purchase.
-Absolutely no reimbursements will be made without prior approval from the Dean of Campus Life, Directors with oversight of S&A budgets and/or the Student Life Program Specialist II.
+Absolutely no reimbursements will be made without prior approval from the Dean of Campus Life, Sr. Directors, Directors with oversight of S&A budgets and/or Student Life Program Specialist II.

 5. Emergency Procedures: Proper advance planning will make the necessity for emergency purchases a rarity.
-In cases of genuine emergency, the process may be expedited by contacting the Dean of Campus Life and/or Directors of Student Activities & Engagement, Director of Recreation & Athletics or the Director of Diversity, Equity & Inclusion for verbal authorization for purchase.
+In cases of genuine and unforeseen emergency, the process may be expedited by contacting the Dean of Campus Life and/or Sr. Director of Student Life & Wellness, Director of Athletics & Recreation or the Director of Diversity, Equity & Inclusion for verbal authorization for purchase.
 This emergency procedure must be followed by the normal procedures outlined elsewhere in this section.
 In no case is purchasing to be initiated without prior approval of the Dean of Campus Life.
-All students, faculty, and staff shall be personally liable for expenditure commitments made in violation of this procedure.
+All students, faculty and staff shall be personally liable for expenditure commitments made in violation of this procedure.

 6. Appropriate Authorization: In the event an authorizing staff member for an account is not available to approve a purchase request, the following persons are authorized to sign a request:

-8. Budgets that exceed their allocation for the year and that do not have additional funding sources to cover overages will start the following year at the deficit of the overspending from previous year.
+8. Budgets that exceed their allocation for the year and that do not have additional funding sources to cover overages will start the following year at the deficit of the overspending from previous year unless otherwise approved by the Dean of Campus Life.

 Section 2 – Travel

-1. Travel and Lodging: The following guidelines have been established for meals and can be less than but cannot exceed these amounts when using 522 Funds unless there has been prior approval from the appropriate director AND Dean of Campus Life.
-Approval of an increase in the rate is to be used sparingly and only for exceptional circumstances: Breakfast - $10; Lunch - $15; and Dinner - $20.
-When there is a reimbursement requested for meals and lodging, itemized receipts must be presented to the Business Office.
+1. Travel and Lodging: The following guidelines have been established for meals and can be less than but cannot exceed these amounts when using 522 Funds unless there has been prior approval from the appropriate budget manager AND Dean of Campus Life.
+Approval of an increase in the rate is to be used sparingly and only for exceptional circumstances: Breakfast: $10; Lunch: $15; and Dinner: $20.
+Where there is a reimbursement requested for meals and lodging, itemized receipts must be presented to the Student Life Program Specialist II and the Business Office.
+522 funded travel per diem must align with the College’s Travel status policy.

 2. College Vehicles/Shuttles: The College maintains vehicles/shuttles for the purpose of providing transportation for members of recognized student clubs.
-These clubs will be charged on a per mile basis, for shuttles, driving expenses will be incurred as well.
-Users of College vehicles shall comply with all Motor Pool Violations of the Vehicle Policy and/or Motor Pool Regulations will result in the loss of vehicle privileges.
+These clubs will be charged on a per-miles basis, for shuttles driving expenses will be incurred as well.
+Users of College vehicles shall comply with all Motor Pool Regulations.
+Violations of the Vehicle Policy and/or Motor Pool Regulations will result in the loss of vehicle privileges.

-3. Off Campus Rental Vehicles: Those organizations utilizing off campus rental vehicles after obtaining prior approval, will be required to pay the full amount of the rental charge and all expenses incurred in the use of the vehicle.
+4. Off-Campus Rental Vehicles: Those groups utilizing off-campus rental vehicles after obtaining prior approval, will be required to pay the full amount of the rental charge and all expenses incurred in the use of the vehicle.

 Section 3 – College Facilities